RobinBoers/geheimesite.nl/src/iconic.md

 Romanisations, like for example the Chinese romanisation Pinyin, can also act as a shortcut to write logographic languages down using standardized QWERTY keyboards (Emyrs et al., 2009).

 However, alphabets are not the only possible writing system.
 Other cultures often utilize **syllabaries** or **logographs** for their writing.
-A syllabary is similar to an alphabet, but in a syllabary a grapheme corresponds to an entire syllable, rather than a single phoneme (Britannica, 1998).
+A syllabary is similar to an alphabet, but in a syllabary a grapheme corresponds to an entire syllable, rather than a single phoneme (Encyclopedia Britannica, 1998).
 A prominent language using a syllabary for its orthography is Japanese.
 Logographic writing goes even further: a single grapheme corresponds to a whole word or grammatical construction.
 Examples would include Korean and Chinese.

 **Morphology** is the study of words: how they are formed from syllables and how they can be combined to form other words (Emyrs et al., 2009).